-You can take walks down the banks River Ness and to the Ness Islands where you can visit the Bught Park or the Floral Hall which houses a host of beautiful and rare plants.
-On the other side of the River Ness you will find the beautiful St. Andrews Cathedral which has a rare square top instead of the spires as it is rumored that funds ran out before the cathedral could be completed.
+You can take walks down the banks of River Ness and to the Ness Islands where you can visit the Bught Park or the Floral Hall which houses a host of beautiful and rare plants.
+On the other side of the River Ness, you will find the beautiful St. Andrews Cathedral which has a rare square top instead of the spires as it is rumored that funds ran out before the cathedral could be completed.

 You can watch Coral music concerts at the cathedral.
-Another interesting building would be the Town House which you would find on the corner of Bridge Street and Castle Street and is a 19th century gothic style building.
+Another interesting building would be the Town House which you would find on the corner of Bridge Street and Castle Street and is a 19th-century gothic style building.

-Shopping in Inverness:
+Shopping in Inverness

 A nice place to spend the evening is the Johnny Foxes, a pub on the corner of Bridge Street, overlooking the River Ness, where they have live entertainment and serve nice bar meals.